 - 2015 – Appointed to the Board of Quinte Conservation Authority by the Municipality of Prince Edward County

-Cheryl Anderson, Vice-President
+Cheryl Anderson, President

 Cheryl Anderson arrived in Prince Edward County in 2003 after retiring from a career in biochemistry research at the University of Guelph.
 In Guelph, Cheryl served in several positions of the executive of the Guelph Field Naturalists; and, as a member of the Guelph Round Table on the Environment and Economy, she chaired a Community Involvement Program to write a Green Plan for the City of Guelph.
 In Prince Edward County Cheryl has served on the executive board of the Prince Edward County Field Naturalists and of the Prince Edward Point Bird Observatory and currently is a board member of the South Shore Joint Initiative.
 Her interest in the natural world has led to advocacy for the Prince Edward County South Shore Important Bird and Biodiversity Area.